mattbierner/blog.mattbierner.com/_posts/2016-06-13-na-naa-na-na-na-na-naa-naa-naa-na.md

 ## Normalization
 Each analog stick axis value ranges from 0 to 255, so one may expect to see a value of 128 when the analog stick is not being used.
 This is rarely the case.
 Typical dead input values for my 15 year old PS2 controller's analog sticks were between 110 and 145, and *Katamari Damacy* itself only starts handling inputs below around 90 or above around 170.
 This is a pretty sizable deadzone, albeit one that I've rarely noticed in actual gameplay.

-To simplify working the controller data, it was normalize by:
+To simplify working the controller data, it was normalized by:

 * Pushing all the input values that fell within the deadzone to zero.
-* Subtracted the deadzone out from from the remaining inputs.
+* Subtracted the deadzone out from the remaining inputs.
 * And then scaling the input values to between `[-1, 1]`.

 I also tacked on some additional metadata to each poll and dumped the whole game log to json.
 The data normalization script is in `process_data/main.js` [in the main repo][source].